Sebastian-Sosa19/Flappy-Bird-with-Neat-Python-/README.md

   Pygame is a group of methods for building games, with a lot of render, movement, animation and game build.

-  NEAT is an artificial inteligente module.
+  NEAT is an artificial inteligence module.
 NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial neural networks.
   You can read a full documentation in the link bellow: https://neat-python.readthedocs.io/en/latest/config_file.html